dsa110/dsa110-nsfrb/simulations_and_classifications/README.md

     - Visualization tools: Functions for displaying training images, plotting loss and accuracy graphs, and showing wrongly classified images for model evaluation.
     - Model saving and loading mechanisms: Demonstrates how to save trained model weights for later use and how to load them for inference.
 The `model_weights.pth` can be found in the current directory.

+- `classify.py`: This script contains the implementation of the `ImageCubeDataset` class for loading image cubes and the `EnhancedCNN` model for image classification.
+It also includes the `classify_images` function for classifying images in a specified directory using the trained model.

 ## Usage